yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 # Last words

 While we simplified our extractor to make it almost not useful, our code generation is probably on the more complicated side.
-Most tools will try to gnenerate only the class name and the list of variables to avoid being too specific to a framework.
+Most tools will try to generate only the class name and the list of variables to avoid being too specific to a framework.

-Also, depending on the level of dynamicness, we may not need CSS variables at all.
+Also, depending on where we specify the dynamic logics, we may not need CSS variables at all.
 Facebook's StyleX is such an example.
 The API allows for only static styles with 'variants', and only generates class names.
 This makes static codegen simpler and removes the potential overhead of CSS variables.